-RP-11: ANTE FORMATS.
-NO ANTE REDUCTION
+RP-11: ANTE FORMATS AND NO ANTE REDUCTION

-In all APL and APLPT events, the big blind ante format (BBA) with the big blind-first calculation is used.
-Antes should not be reduced (including at the final table) as play progresses in the event except when the tournament is down to heads-up play, the BBA is not used.
+If a single-payer ante is used, the big blind ante format (BBA) with big-blind-first calculation is recommended.
+Antes should not be reduced (including at the final table) as play progresses in the event.